Can You Sue for Elder Financial Abuse?

 Gathering Evidence in Elder Abuse Cases

-Often, elder abuse happens behind closed doors, meaning the case is going to focus on circumstantial evidence—relying on testimony and depositions from family members, bankers, estate planning attorneys, and medical personnel.
+Often, elder abuse happens behind closed doors.
+The case relies on circumstantial evidence, including testimony and depositions from family members, bankers, estate planning attorneys, and medical personnel.

-In the mid-2010s, Murphy’s law firm took on the case Shook v.
-LaFarre.
-Murphy represented the family of Rudy Cook—though the family’s name was Shook.
-They had realized that Cook’s neighbor, an out-of-work prison nurse, had convinced Cook to change his long-held estate plan to leave his estate to him.
+In the mid-2010s, Murphy’s law firm took on the case of elder abuse by a person in a position of trust.
+They had realized that Cook’s neighbor, an out-of-work prison nurse, had convinced Cook to change his long-held estate plan.
 At one point in the case, Murphy realized that the attorney who amended the estate plan may not have even spoken to Cook.

 “Mr. Cook had a voice box that was extremely distinct; it sounded like an old-fashioned computer talking to you,” she says.
 “And the estate planning attorney actually did not remember ever having a conversation with Mr. Cook wherein he thought his voice was unusual.”

-The team also recreated the final days of Cook’s life by getting testimony and depositions from neighbors, as well as health care and hospice workers.
-In turn, the San Mateo County jury unanimously found that there was financial elder abuse that led to an estate plan being changed.
+The team also recreated the final days of Cook’s life by getting testimony from neighbors, as well as health care and hospice workers.
+In turn, the jury found that there was financial elder abuse that led to a change in the estate plan.

 Find an Attorney Experienced in Elder Abuse Cases

-Use the Super Lawyers directory to find an experienced attorney in your area for legal advice about reporting and stopping suspected abuse of an older adult at an assisted living facility or provider.
+Use the Super Lawyers directory to find an experienced attorney in your area for legal advice about reporting suspected abuse of an older adult.

 What do I do next?